 No. The FRNSW position is that existing hose connections must be compatible with FRNSW equipment only.
 FRNSW does not require hose connections to be upgraded when they are compatible.

-Fire hydrant and fire sprinkler systems that have FBT hose connections do not need to be upgraded to Storz, unless the entire system is being modified or upgraded by way of a fire safety order issued by an enforcement authority (e.g. Council, FRNSW) or through building modification, extension or alteration (e.g. a development application process).
+Fire hydrant and fire sprinkler systems that have FBT hose connections do not need to be upgraded to Storz, unless the system is being modified or upgraded by way of a fire safety order issued by an enforcement authority (e.g. Council, FRNSW) or through certified building work including modification, extension or alteration (e.g. development process).

 AS 2419.1-2005 stated both FBT and Storz hose connections were acceptable in NSW.
 In 2008, FRNSW published a technical information sheet which specified the fitting of a forged aluminium FBT-Storz adaptor to the fire hydrant system of any new development.
 FBT-Storz adaptors do not need to be upgraded if they are compatible with NEN 3374 or AS 2419.4 Storz.